cprkpraveen/DropBoxUserContent/README.md

 # DropBoxUserContent
-This Kotlin project using the components ViewModel, LiveData, the libraries Retrofit, Glide and Mockito for testing.
+This Kotlin project using the MVVM components ViewModel, LiveData, the libraries Retrofit, Glide and Mockito for testing.